yhzhang0128/egos-2000/USAGES.md

 2. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
 3. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
 4. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
-5. In the "Configuration file" field, choose the `bootROM.bin` file created in step 2; Note that the [tutorial video](https://youtu.be/hCDMnGGyGqM) has shown how to generate this `bootROM.bin` file using Docker in Windows
+5. In the "Configuration file" field, choose the `fpgaROM.bin` file created in step 2; Note that the [tutorial video](https://youtu.be/hCDMnGGyGqM) has shown how to generate this `fpgaROM.bin` file using Docker in Windows
 6. Click "OK" and wait for the program to finish

 In **2**, if the Arty board doesn't appear, try to install [Digilent Adept](https://digilent.com/reference/software/adept/start) or reinstall the USB cable drivers following [this post](https://support.xilinx.com/s/article/59128?language=en_US).